akb825/DeepSea/README.md

 * [SceneLighting](modules/Scene/SceneLighting/README.md): Library for managing lights and shadows within a scene.
 * [SceneVectorDraw](modules/Scene/SceneVectorDraw/README.md): Library for drawing vector images and text within a scene.
 * [SceneParticle](modules/Scene/SceneParticle/README.md): Library for managing particle emitters and particles within a scene.
+* [Physics](modules/Physics/Physics/README.md): Interface to the physics engine.
+This provides the interface that can be implemented to integrate with 3rd party physics implementations.
 * [Application](modules/Application/Application/README.md): Application library, providing functionality such as input and window events.
 * [ApplicationSDL](modules/Application/ApplicationSDL/README.md): SDL implementation of the Application library.